 16 Then the king gave the command, and Daniel was brought and thrown into the den of lions.
 The king said to Daniel, ‘May your God, whom you faithfully serve, deliver you!’

-1 If it had not been the Lord who was on our side
+1 If the LORD had not been on our side, *

-2 if it had not been the Lord who was on our side,
+2 If the LORD had not been on our side, *

 32 But recall those earlier days when, after you had been enlightened, you endured a hard struggle with sufferings, 33sometimes being publicly exposed to abuse and persecution, and sometimes being partners with those so treated.
 34For you had compassion for those who were in prison, and you cheerfully accepted the plundering of your possessions, knowing that you yourselves possessed something better and more lasting.
 35Do not, therefore, abandon that confidence of yours; it brings a great reward.
 36For you need endurance, so that when you have done the will of God, you may receive what was promised.
 37For yet ‘in a very little while, the one who is coming will come and will not delay; 38 but my righteous one will live by faith.
 My soul takes no pleasure in anyone who shrinks back.’
 39But we are not among those who shrink back and so are lost, but among those who have faith and so are saved.